umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Licensing/index.md

 1. Create an empty text file named `test.lic`.
 2. Copy the `test.lic` file  into `/App_plugins/Plumber`.

    ![Lic Placement](images/lic.png)

 :::note
-The test license is restricted to naked localhost, localtest domains, or domains ending in `.test` or `.local`.
+The test license is restricted to naked localhost, local test domains, or domains ending in `.test` or `.local`.
 :::